rickballard/CoCiviumBackUp/staging/_imported/Civium/ethos/README_ethos.md

 # Ethos

-The `/ethos/` folder defines the tonal and interrelational postures that Civium encourages in those who engage with it.
+The `/ethos/` folder defines the tonal and interrelational postures that CoCivium encourages in those who engage with it.

-While `/intent/` describes *why* Civium exists, `/ethos/` expresses *how* we relate, align, and evolve together within its frame.
+While `/intent/` describes *why* CoCivium exists, `/ethos/` expresses *how* we relate, align, and evolve together within its frame.

-These scrolls serve as both mirror and tuning fork—amplifying the resonance Civium seeks to foster among biological, synthetic, and anomalous minds.
+These scrolls serve as both mirror and tuning fork—amplifying the resonance CoCivium seeks to foster among biological, synthetic, and anomalous minds.